birgire/wp-default-author/README.md

 The settings for each user is `under profile.php`.

-Note that the global settings will overwrite every user settings.
+Note that the user settings will overwrite global settings.